dkleftogi/AmpliSolve/README.md

 ## Licence

-This project is licenced under the MIT Licence.
+This project is licenced under the GNU GPLv3 Licence.

+Copyright (C) 2018 The Institute of Cancer Research (ICR) -- Dimitrios Kleftogiannis

 You may not use this file except in compliance with the License.
-You may obtain a copy of the License at https://opensource.org/licenses/MIT
+A copy of the licence is availle with the source codes.

 ## Contact